vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   remain unavailable.
 No production or permanent test code changed; temporary probe files were removed.

+## Validate source parents at the insertion boundary

+- `SourceStore::add` now checks that a supplied parent exists and remains active. `addDerived` only selects the parent before delegating.
+This removes a local variable and ensures both public insertion paths enforce the same ownership rule, with two fewer production lines.
+- Direct insertion previously admitted an orphan when its member path was empty, or could index a missing parent's member table for a named member.
+  A temporary before/after probe confirmed orphan admission before the change and rejection without mutation afterward.
+The existing parent-validation fixture now exercises both entry points with missing, self, and removed parents; test code grew by five net lines.
+- Validation: warning-free macOS Debug build (26 steps); all 22 CTest targets pass (10.44 s).
+Temporary probes were removed.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage